 And remember, no one ever went broke because they were a good tipper.

-36 ways to save money on a golf trip
+36 ways to score value on a golf trip

 1. Make your first round a "warm-up" course